omerwase/SDC-Traffic-Sign-Classifier/README.md

 #### 3. [IPython Notebook Report](https://github.com/omerwase/SDC_P2_Traffic_Sign_Classifier/blob/master/report.html)
 #### 4. [New German Traffic Sign Images](https://github.com/omerwase/SDC_P2_Traffic_Sign_Classifier/tree/master/new_traffic_signs/)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+#### 1. Dataset Summary

+The following stats about the dataset were calculated using numpy methods and attributes:

-* The size of training set is ?
+* The size of training set is **34799** images
-* The size of the validation set is ?
+* The size of the validation set is **4410** images
-* The size of test set is ?
+* The size of test set is **12630** images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is **(32, 32, 3)**
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is **43**

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory Visualization

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Below is an example image from the dataset corresponding to a **No Passing** sign (label 9)
 ![alt text][image1]

+The historgram below shows the number of images for each class in the training dataset
+![alt text][image2]

+There is a large discrepancy between certian classes.
+For example label 0 has 180 examples (lowest) and label 2 has 2010 (highest).
+One possible enhancement to the training data would be to gather more images of traffic signs with few examples. **Note:** additional data was not generated for this project.
+Validation accuracy of **99.5%** and test accuracy of **97.9%** was achieved using only the dataset pictured above.

 ### Design and Test a Model Architecture